Green & Grand

 Give the car a rest

-Why not try some of the fantastic local activities Brighton has to offer, or hire a bicycle for the day?
+Why not try some of the fantastic local activities Brighton has to offer, or hire a bike for the day?
 Our Concierge team will be happy to provide more information.

 Use local products, they give you a flavour of the area and help support our local community.
 We are fortunate to have some fantastic producers of food, drink and arts in Brighton and Sussex.
 Ask us about the local produce or drinks we provide here at the hotel.
 Some of our favourites include Brighton Gin, Ridgeview wines, Brighton Bier, and The Lost and Found Brewery, Sussex and Kent Fine Teas, Flour Pot Bakery.